Updated: October 11, 2023

 Best Winery in Traverse City

-We even brought back a treat for our good friend Wallace (a terrier mix we’re both kinda in love with).
-The lovely lady who was teaching us about the wines also told us about the views at Brys Estate Vineyards, so we had to head over there as well!
-Keep in mind most wineries close at 5-6 pm.
+The lovely lady serving our wine at Bowers also told us about the views at Brys Estate Vineyards, so we had to head over there, too.
+Keep in mind most wineries close at 5-6 p.m.

 PIN FOR LATER